This article first appeared at American Lens News on April 14, 2017.

 At North Carolina Central University (NCCU), 340 students were registered to the college’s generic address of 1801 Fayetteville Road, Durham, NC.

 According to North Carolina General Statute, the definition of “residence” contains a provision that one’s voter residency at the time of registration should be where one sleeps.
+Note: Voter Residency Statutes were recodified in 2017, however, still do not allow for mass registrations to a parking lot or similar space.

 The State Board of Elections was questioned on the matter and it was revealed that colleges were given a special dispensation from that statute which every other resident in the state is required to adhere to.